AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 ## Proof of concept: Command Injection

-This PoC is a simple PHP web application that uses dangerous functions to perform a call to an operating system executable (sendmail/exim4).
-This call is forged using an user Input as the “emailFrom”.
-PHP code is as follows:
+The following PoC consists in a simple PHP web application that uses dangerous functions to perform a call to the sendmail/exim4 executable.
+The Command Injection takes place into the $emailFrom variable as the user input is not properly sanitized

 ```php
 if (isset($_POST['emailFrom']) and isset($_POST['emailTo']) and isset($_POST['body']) and !strcmp($_POST['submit'],'Command Injection')){